Should You Respond to Glassdoor Reviews?

-As companies increase efforts to woo top talent in a shrinking talent pool, job seekers are turning to social recruiting sites like Glassdoor to investigate potential employers.
+As organizations increase efforts to woo top talent in a shrinking talent pool, job seekers are turning to social recruiting sites like Glassdoor to investigate potential employers.
 When reviews are positive these sites allow businesses to showcase their great culture, but negative Glassdoor reviews can damage an organization's reputation and threaten to reduce the number of interested applicants.
-So what is the right approach to overcoming this hurdle in the heated war for talent?
+What is the right approach to overcoming this hurdle in the heated war for talent?

 Take Strategic Action